-Trébeurden in Brittany is an historical town on Brittany's rugged coast where many islands rest just off-shore, and beautiful marshes, moorland and forests full of megaliths and ancient legends are waiting to be explored.
+Trébeurden in Brittany is an historical town on Brittany's rugged coast where many islands lie just off-shore, and beautiful marshes, moorland and forests full of megaliths and ancient legends are waiting to be explored.

 With evidence of human occupation dating back to 20,000 BC, Trébeurden has an incredibly long history.
 Ancient menhirs, or standing stones, and dolmens, covered stone tombs and passages that are thought to have been used in funeral rights, litter the spectacular landscape that teems with myths and legends.
-Home of the Gauls, the area was regularly attacked by Saxon pirate ships in the 3rd century, when Welsh monks also began arriving to spread the word of Christianity to the Bretons.
+Home of the Gauls, the area was regularly attacked by Saxon pirate ships in the 3rd century when Welsh monks also began arriving to spread the word of Christianity to the Bretons.
 The town itself derives its name from the Welsh monk, Preden, and over the centuries Trébeurden attracted many monastic orders including the Knights Templar.

-Today, it is tourists who are atttracted by the beautiful landscape, especially the many, pretty islands and fine, sandy beaches.
+Today, it is tourists who are attracted by the beautiful landscape, especially the many pretty islands and fine, sandy beaches.
 Miliau is the largest island, named after another Welsh monk, Meilaw, where an important ancient dolmen resides; whilst divers enjoy visiting the seabeds around the island of Molène.
-Between the granite peninsula of Castel and the gorse and heather-covered Point of Bihit, from where you can see great view of Finistère, lies the town's main beach, the family-friendly beach of Tresmeur, which has 2 diving boards set up in summer.
+Between the granite peninsula of Castel and the gorse and heather-covered Point of Bihit, from where you can see great views of Finistère, lies the town's main beach, the family-friendly Tresmeur beach which has 2 diving boards set up in summer.
 The south facing Pors Mabo beach is also popular with families and is the warmest beach in the area, but those looking for water sports are best off looking to the beach of Goastreiz where windsurfing and kitesurfing are popular activities.
 The sea provides many exhilirating activities with sailing schools where you can learn windsurfing, catamaranning and kayaking, or you can rent a boat yourself, and do some recreational sea fishing.

 Crafts are popular and there are many artisans in the town including sculptors, woodcarvers and potters.
-Buy their works at the traditional market on Tuesday mornings, or head to the food market on Sat mornings and the Terroir market on Fridays in July and August for some delicious local produce.
+Buy their works at the traditional market on Tuesday mornings, or head to the food market on Saturday mornings and the Terroir market on Fridays in July and August for some delicious local produce.
 Like the rest of Brittany, galettes and crêpes are local favourites, but, with its location by the sea, Trébeurden has some great seafood, especially shellfish, including oysters and mussels.
 Enjoy your meal with locally brewed Breton beer or cider for an authentic culinary experience.